AtzoriMarco/InSituPackage/README.md

 This test case describes the flow around a NACA4412 at a moderate Reynolds number, and it is intermediate between a tutorial and an example of a realistic CFD simulation.

-The setup shares some similarities with the high-fidelity numerical simulation carried out by Vinuesa *et al.* (https://doi.org/10.1016/j.ijheatfluidflow.2018.04.017), such as the boundary conditions, LES filter, tripping and checkpoint implementation.
+The setup shares some similarities with the high-fidelity numerical simulations carried out by Vinuesa *et al.* (https://doi.org/10.1016/j.ijheatfluidflow.2018.04.017), such as the boundary conditions, LES filter, tripping and checkpoint implementation.
 However, the default resolution is much coarser than what needed to provide an accurate description of the flow.
 In particular, the grid contains 10,500 spectral elements, and we employ polynomials of the 3rd order in the spatial discretization, resulting in 672,000 grid points (the smallest simulation with proper resultion in the study mentioned above employed 28,000 elements and polynomials of 11th order, resulting in 48,384,000 grid points).

 The very coarse resolution allows running on personal computers with standard computational resources but also makes the results of the simulation unreliable.